Hugh-Kumbi/Cybersecurity-Portfolio/I. Security Controls and Compliance Evaluation/Instructions.md

 * Controls and compliance checklist

-* “Yes” or “no” is selected to answer the question related to each control listed
+* “Yes” or “No” is selected to answer the question related to each control listed

-* “Yes” or “no” is selected to answer the question related to each compliance best practice
+* “Yes” or “No” is selected to answer the question related to each compliance best practice

 * A recommendation is provided for the IT manager (optional)